Biography of Emmeline Pankhurst

 1889: Emmeline becomes a founder member of the Women’s Franchise League.
 Her husband Richard dies of a perforated ulcer.

 1894: The League wins the right for Women to vote in local elections but not for the national parliament.

-1895: Becomes a Poor Law Guardian which meant regular visits to the Work House and was particularly shocked at the way women were treated.
+1895: She becomes a Poor Law Guardian which meant regular visits to the Work House and was particularly shocked at the way women were treated.

-1901: Daughter Christabel meets Eva Gore-Booth who was trying to encourage working women in Manchester to join the National Union of Women’s Suffrage Societies and is so impressed with her work that she joins the movement also, closely followed by Emmeline and her sister Slyvia.
+1901: Her daughter Christabel meets Eva Gore-Booth who was trying to encourage working women in Manchester to join the National Union of Women’s Suffrage Societies and is so impressed with her work that she joins the movement also, closely followed by Emmeline and her sister Slyvia.

-1903: Emmeline Pankhurst founds the Women’s Social and Political Union in Manchester.
+1903: Pankhurst founds the Women’s Social and Political Union in Manchester.

-1905: (October) Two of the Union members, Christabel Pankhurst and Annie Kenney are eventually jailed after being thrown out for disturbing a Liberal Party meeting and “assaulting” police officers.
+1905: Two of the Union members, Christabel Pankhurst and Annie Kenney are eventually jailed in October after being thrown out for disturbing a Liberal Party meeting and “assaulting” police officers.
 They refused to pay their fines.

 1906: Emmeline now organises the WSPU activities from London.
 Many marches and rallies are held and the Liberal Candidates are targeted during the elections.
 The women disturb Cabinet Meetings.
 The Daily Mail newspaper sneeringly described them as Suffragettes but the movement adopted the title with pride.